 Even the smallest of our Garden Buildings weighs in excess of 3 Tons - they are substantial structures, not insulated sheds, and are built to ensure that your Garden Office or Garden Room is designed to last a lifetime in excess of 30 years.
 They are miniature houses, with proper 'breathing walls', ventilated roofs and damp proofing membranes, just like those you would find in a modern timber framed house in Scotland for example.
 Fully insulated for year round occupation, and fitted with our unique zero maintenance external cladding (timber and render options also available), they are designed to be eco-friendly and cost effective to run.

-Consequently, they take around 8-10 days to build, not the 1-2 days some of our competitors quote (erecting a shed doesn't take as long as a properly built structure such as ours)
+Consequently, they take around 8-10 days to build (weather and specifications dependent), not the 1-2 days some of our competitors quote (erecting a shed doesn't take as long as a properly built structure such as ours)

 Please Note: We DO NOT USE SIPs.
 We build our garden rooms and offices using Traditional methods.
 Whilst SIPs do offer slightly improved insulation U-Values, they are sealed boxes which don’t breathe.
 While minimizing air leaks improves energy-efficiency, in ultra-tight SIP built garden rooms, proper mechanical ventilation is required to create a safe, comfortable, and healthy environment for building occupants.
 Understanding the proper sealing and ventilation requirements for SIP structures is imperative to create an efficient and comfortable building.
 House builders are subject to Building Regs and embody this.
 Garden Room builders do not..!